-The Labrador Retriever is a relatively healthy dog who enjoys a lifespan of 10 to 12 years.
+The Labrador Retriever is a relatively healthy dog that enjoys a lifespan of 10 to 12 years.
 The common Labrador health conditions to look out for are hip and elbow dysplasia, various health concerns, and EIC as outlined above.

 The Labrador Retriever will also consume between two and three cups of food a day.
-Again, this might change depending on his is size, age, and activity levels.
+Again, this might change depending on his size, age, and activity levels.
 The Labrador is also prone to obesity, so you need to be extra careful about his food consumption.
 Never overfeed him, and monitor his daily treat allowance.

 The Lab will hoover his food down quicker than you can say his name.
 You need to be wary of a condition called bloat.
-This is where his stomach twists, and it usually occurs when eating.
+This is where his stomach twists and it usually occurs when eating.
 We would suggest feeding him in a slow feed bowl to slow him down at mealtime.

 The Labrador has a thick and dense coat, but his fur is straight and much less oily than the Chesapeake’s coat.
 He will need brushing twice a week or so throughout the year and more frequently during the shedding seasons.
 He will need bathing once every 12 weeks or so.